Formulary

 Patients must be counselled regarding the benefits of ondansetron together with the small increase in risk of orofacial cleft following use in the first 12 weeks of pregnancy.
 The background risk for orofacial cleft is 11 per 10,000 pregnancies.
 The risk of orofacial cleft is 14 per 10,000 pregnancies following ondansetron use in the first trimester.
 This equates to an additional 3 cases of orofacial cleft per 10,000 pregnancies exposed to ondansetron.

-Ondansetron must not be used in patients with any history suggestive of prolonged QT.
+Ondansetron must not be used in patients with any history suggestive of prolonged QT; co-administration with other medicines which prolong the QT interval should be avoided.

 If oral anti-emetics are unsuccessful, or cannot be kept down, consider referral.